 The O/S pillar appears to have been planted on the driest rather than highest spot!
 South and then east crosses the peat at its least offensive spot to join a farm track is quicker than I anticipated.
 The second summit of the day is Wether Fell which is much more interesting but the summit is again trackless with only, the soon to be shot at, pheasants for company!
 The views back down to Hawes and east along Wensleydale are superb and complete an excellent day on the high, less well known hills of the Yorkshire Dales.

-Recommend: Waiting as long as possible before leaving the Pennine Way and heading for the summit of Dodd Fell Hill – particularly if the ground is wet.
+Wait as long as possible before leaving the Pennine Way and heading for the summit of Dodd Fell Hill.
+Particularly so if the ground is wet.

 Both summits do not have official footpaths.
 For Dodd Fell Hill leave the track 5 minutes after the last wall on your left.
 This is the least steep climb to the summit.
 From the trig point bear just east of south for the easiest way of finding the road.